MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 ## Data Content and Format

-Each file in `spider2sql.json` contains the following fields:
+Each file in `spider2-sql.json` contains the following fields:
 - `instance_id`: the unique example id
 - `db`: the database id to which this question is addressed.
 - `question`: the natural language question
-- `external_knowledge`: The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
+- `external_knowledge`(Not required): The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
-- `special_functions`: Special functions that may be needed to answer this question.
+- `special_functions`(Not required): Special functions that may be needed to answer this question.
+- `database_tutorial`(Not required): For difficult databases, we provide some introductions to SQL-related knowledge in databases.

 ```
 {